ArthurRF/bet-system/README.md

 - **Frontend:** A React application served at port `5173`
 - **Backend:** A Node.js/Express API exposed at port `4000`
 - **Docker:** Contains `docker-compose.yml` and Dockerfiles for containerization
-- **Postman Collections:** JSON collections located at the root for API testing
+- **Postman Collection:** JSON collection located at the root for API testing named `bet-system.postman_collection.json`

 ---